zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 MsPortalFx/Data/Data.DataSet Data.DataSet: Data of type [No type specified] is being merged without identity because the type has no metadata.
 Please supply metadata for this type.
 ```

 Any array cached in your cache object is configured for "data merging" by using [type metadata](portalfx-data-typemetadata.md).
 Specifically, for each `Array<T>`, the extension has to supply type metadata for type `T` that describes the "id" properties for that type (see examples of this [here](portalfx-data-typemetadata.md)).
-With this "id" metadata, the "data merging" algorithm can match already-cached and newly-loaded array items and can merge these *in-place* (with no per-item array remove/add).
+With this "id" metadata, the "data merging" algorithm can match previously-cached and newly-loaded array items and can merge these *in-place* (with no per-item array remove/add).
 With this, when the server data doesn't change, each cached array item will match a newly-loaded server item, each will merge in-place with no detected chagnes, and the merge will be a no-op for the purposes of UI rerendering.

 #### Data merge failures

-As "data merging" proceeds, differences are applied to the already-cached data via Knockout observable changes.
+As "data merging" proceeds, differences are applied to the previously-cached data via Knockout observable changes.
 When these observables are changed, Knockout subscriptions are notified and Knockout `reactors` and `computeds` are reevaluated.
 Any associated (often extension-authored) callback here **can throw an exception** and this will halt/preempt the current "data merge" cycle.
 When this happens, the "data merging" algorithm issues an error resembling:

 ```
 Data merge failed for data set 'FooBarDataSet'.
 The error message was: ...